konradish/react-springboot-docker/README.md

 Start coding fast with this minimal development environment.
 Docker Compose ties a Spring Boot backend to a React frontend.
 Because the source files are mounted as a volume in the Docker container, Hot Reload works for the frontend and backend.

 ## To start the stack
-1. docker-compose up --build -d

-### omit the -d to run in foreground
+1. docker-compose up --build  # -d to run in background

 ## To create this project from scratch, using just Docker
 ## Using PowerShell or Bash